tintoy/AWTY/README.md

 Uri requestUri = new Uri("https://raw.githubusercontent.com/tintoy/AWTY/development/v1.0/src/AWTY.Http/Http/ProgressHandler.cs");
 using (HttpResponseMessage response = await client.GetAsync(requestUri, HttpCompletionOption.ResponseHeadersRead))
 {
-    await response.Content.ReadAsStringAsync();
+    // If you see progress simply jump to 100%, consider using ReadAsStreamAsync instead, as this makes it more likely that content won't be buffered in a single pass. await response.Content.ReadAsStringAsync();
 }

 requestUri = new Uri("https://raw.githubusercontent.com/tintoy/AWTY/development/v1.0/test/AWTY.Http.IntegrationTests/ProgressHandlerTests.cs");
 using (HttpResponseMessage response = await client.GetAsync(requestUri, HttpCompletionOption.ResponseHeadersRead))
 {
-    await response.Content.ReadAsStringAsync();
+    // If you see progress simply jump to 100%, consider using ReadAsStreamAsync instead, as this makes it more likely that content won't be buffered in a single pass. await response.Content.ReadAsStringAsync();
 }
 ```